DLCV-Fall-2024/DLCV-Fall-2024-Final-1-saturn/README.md

 ```
 python3 data_parser.py  # It takes quite long: about 2 hrs
 ```
-After execution, images of each split (train/val/test) are saved in a folder, and the 3 json files contain the prompts and predictions.
+After execution, outputs will be in "dataset/".
+Images of each split (train/val/test) are saved in a folder, and the 3 json files contain the prompts and predictions.
 ### Detection (DINO, Depth Anything V2)

 ### Generate Depth Maps